-The telco industry reported a large variety of innovative analytical methods and tools used, such as data science (69%), Internet of Things (IoT) and Edge device management (60%), and business intelligence (60%).
+The telco industry reported a large variety of innovative analytical methods and tools used, such as data science (64%), Internet of Things (IoT) and Edge device management (58%), as well as Artificial Intelligence (AI) and machine learning (57%).
 With the rapid rise of technologies such as smartwatches, fitness trackers and mobile devices, telco companies are flooded with masses of data every day.
-Telco organizations are leveraging the broad-based integrated data that they have access to, to train highly accurate AI models.
-These are executing across the business, from predictive maintenance and intelligent anomaly detection on the network, to preemptive customer support and lifetime value optimization.
+Telco organizations are leveraging these broad-based integrated data that they have access to, to train highly accurate AI models executing across the business, from predictive maintenance and intelligent anomaly detection on the network, to preemptive customer support and lifetime value optimization.1